sisl/astra-rl/docs/tutorials/customizing_evaluation/evaluation_problems.md

 ## Recap

-* **Most users don't need to write new classes** — just pick `HFEvaluationProblem` (non-GPT2) or `GPT2EvaluationProblem`.
+* **Most users don't need to write new classes** — just pick `HFEvaluationSystem` (non-GPT2) or `GPT2EvaluationSystem`.
-* If you already subclassed a problem for training, reuse it for evaluation and only swap in your trained attacker.
+* If you already subclassed a system for training, reuse it for evaluation and only swap in your trained auditor.
-* For fully custom architectures, subclass `ASTProblem` directly.
-Visit the [Problem Customization guide](../customizing_training/problems.md) for more information on the Problem class.
+* For fully custom architectures, subclass `ASTSystem` directly.
+Visit the [System Customization guide](../customizing_training/problems.md) for more information on the System class.